Kushagra-a11ly/Python-Projects/Basic Projects/ATM Simulator/README.md

 Standard library only (no external packages required)

 🌟 Skills Practiced:
-Python classes and objects
+Python classes and objects.
-Functions and methods
+Functions and methods.
-Loops and conditionals
+Loops and conditionals.
-User input handling (secure PIN entry)
+User input handling (secure PIN entry).
-Data storage with lists and dictionaries
+Data storage with lists and dictionaries.
-Date and time handling (datetime)
+Date and time handling (datetime).